paniznr/CMPT-361-Computer-Graphics/README.md

 Project 1

-Filter images and detect edges.
+Filtered images and detected edges using Canny edge detection.
 For more info, open "Report1.html" in any browser!

 Project 2

-Creates panorama image from four seperate images.
+Created panorama image from four seperate images.
 For more info, open "Report2.html" in any browser!